z4zzaman/Android-ToDoList-App/README.md

 # Android-ToDoList-App
-This is a sample android project to practice some RxJava operator's functionality.
+This is a sample android project to practice some RxJava/RxAndroid operator's functionality.